John Lewis Black Friday deals 2019 - over 20% discounts on Dyson, Bosch and more

 John Lewis Black Friday TV deals 2019

 With the five-year guarantee, many people opt for John Lewis when it comes to buying a TV.
-It’s no surprise that on Black Friday when it drops its prices for Black Friday people are even keener on the brand’s offers.
+It’s no surprise when it drops its prices for Black Friday people are even keener on the brand’s offers.

 Current offers include the Philips LED Android TV 55″ – was £999 now £849, it features sound built in, it’s Smart, Ultra HD and 4K.
 You save £150, and there’s that 5-year guarantee too.